Tests for continuous data from one sample

 flies <- c(183.2, 149.0, 154.0, 167.2, 187.2, 158.0, 143.0 )

 or make a dataframe in a spreadsheet software (eg, Excel, Google Sheets) and then upload using a read.csv command.
-We did this in the introduction to R!
+We did this in your introduction to R!

 4